-5 rules for unincorporated Yavapai County, Arizona.
+5 county-level rules, plus city-specific rules for 1 city in Yavapai County, Arizona.

 Verified from official government sources